 As per the UNGPs, regular communications of performance should:

-- “Provide information that is sufficient to evaluate the adequacy of an enterprise’s response to the particular human rights impact involved”
+- “Provide information that is sufficient to evaluate the adequacy of an enterprise’s response to the particular human rights impact involved”; and

 Companies are expected to communicate their performance on eliminating child labour in a formal public report, which can take a form of a standalone child labour report (e.g. Nestlé’s Tackling Child Labour reports).
 More commonly, however, an update on progress with eliminating child labour is included in a broader sustainability or human rights report (e.g. Unilever’s Human Rights reports), or in an annual Communication on Progress (CoP) in implementing the Ten Principles of the UN Global Compact.
 Additionally, other forms of communication may include in-person meetings, online dialogues and consultation with affected stakeholders.